MFAlexandru/Optix-PathTracing/README.md

 # Instalation

-Open the project with Cmake, chose a directory for build and run.
+Open the project int the SDK directory with Cmake, chose a directory for build and run.
 You will have to link with GLM, STB and tiny_object_loader

 # Results